 The Toothless Gourmand

-What if... someone with a serious food obsession was orally challenged?
+What if someone with a serious food obsession was orally challenged?
 Missing the most essential utensil for the enjoyment of all things gastronomic.
 Far more important than knife, fork or spoon.
-His teeth?
-You got it... a toothless gourmand!
-Would this be Hell's punishment on Earth, or a complete revelation?
+His teeth!!!
+You got it, a toothless gourmand.
+Is this Hell's punishment on Earth, or a complete revelation?

-Sure, you're probably thinking, with today's dental technology, just head to your local CD and get yourself implants or dentures.
+Sure, you're probably thinking, with today's dental technology just head to your local cosmetic dentist and get yourself implants or dentures.

 I have no teeth.
 Zero, zip, zilch... none!!!

 I've always had dental problems.
 Throughout childhood, the teenage years and young adulthood, a trip to the dentist was a very common occurrence.
-And, I really did try to practice proper dental hygiene, I was forced to (more about that later).
+And, I really did try to practice proper dental hygiene.
+I didn't have a choice (more about that later).
 Cavities, tooth aches, root canals, braces, bridges, crowns and partials, my mouth was a disaster area.
 After a ten year battle with periodontal disease, I made the decision to have all my remaining natural teeth pulled, and get dentures.
 It's a grueling step by step process that I wouldn't wish on my worst enemy.
 That was two years ago.
-Now that I've learned the day to day nuances of wearing dentures, here's some insightful observations from "The Toothless Gourmand"...
+Now that I've learned the nuances of wearing dentures, here's some insightful observations from "The Toothless Gourmand".

 Let's talk food...